wisper1977/Python/README.md

 👋 Hi, I’m Chris
 I am an IT professional that has 20+ years of experience.
 I have had to use scripting for numerous task, and figured I would share some of the things I have written.

-This Branch is for scripts that can be run using Python
+This Branch is for scripts that can be run using Python.
+In the TechSmart folder are programs I have written using the TechSmart Platform to show my students for thier Unit Projects.

 <!---